 Modifying the check-in process to make it as simple and as intuitive for each type of visit will go farther than almost anything else to making it friendly and welcoming.

-Pre-Check-In Your Visitors
+4. Pre-Register Your Visitors

 It’s a great feeling to be recognized as soon as you walk into an office.
 No one wants to feel like their visit was a surprise.